 - Adhere to and support all camp policies and procedures as detailed in the Camp Resource Manual and Leadership Team Manual.

-- Perform any other duties as assigned by the Manager of Camp Operations.
+- Perform any other duties as assigned by the Camp Director.

 Physical Aspects of the Job

 - Ability to communicate and work with groups and provide necessary instruction to campers and staff.

 - Ability to observe camper and staff behaviour and apply appropriate behaviour-management techniques, enforce appropriate safety regulations and emergency procedures.